omkanekar28/Resume-Evaluator/README.md

 # Resume Evaluator (Project on Hold)

 🚨 **Status: On Hold** 🚨
-This project is currently **on hold** due to the high cost of labeling 20,000+ samples and extensive GPU requirements for training.
+This project is currently on hold because labeling 20,000+ samples is extremely time-consuming.
 However, the dataset and training pipeline are available for further use and contribution.

 ## 📌 Project Overview
 This is an AI-powered **Resume Evaluator** that aims to analyze resumes and match them with job descriptions.
 The goal was to fine-tune an LLM-based model to classify resumes based on job relevance.